 115.211 (a): GEO policy 5.1.2, Zero Tolerance Policy Towards Sexual Abuse and Harassment, is the written agency policy mandating zero tolerance towards all forms of sexual abuse and sexual harassment and outlines the agency's approach to preventing, detecting and responding to such conduct.
-Policy 5.1.2 contains general definitions and gives definitions of prohibited acts of sexual abuse and sexual harassment.
 Other agency policies include 5.1.2-A, PREA Sexually Abusive Behavior Intervention Procedure and 5.1.2-E, PREA Investigation Procedures (non-ICE).
-Agency policies define the procedures that are to be followed at all GEO facilities and provide guidance for adherence to the PREA standards and the agency policies.
-GEO policies are comprehensive and clearly outline the procedures to be followed to reduce and prevent sexual abuse and sexual harassment of residents.
-Facility policies include the following: 2019-1, PREA Staffing and Facility Requirements; 2019-2, PREA Intake and Orientation; 2019-3, PREA Screening/ Admission; 2019-4, Resident Searches, Viewing, and Contraband; 2019-5, Grievance Process; and 2019-6, Sexual Abusive Behavior Prevention and Intervention Program (PREA).
-The facility policies define the procedures that will be followed at the Mid
+Facility policies define the procedures that are used at the Community Alternatives of El Paso County (CAE) and guidance for adherence to the PREA standards and the agency policies.
+Facility policies include the following: 2019-1, PREA Staffing and Facility Requirements; 2019-2, PREA Intake and Orientation; 2019-3, PREA Screening/Admission; 2019-4, Resident Searches, Viewing, and Contraband; 2019-5, Grievance Process; and 2019-6, Sexual Abusive Behavior Prevention and Intervention Program (PREA).
+Agency policies include definitions of prohibited behaviors and sanctions for those found to participate in these prohibited behaviors.
+The agencies policies are comprehensive and clearly outline the procedures to be followed to reduce and prevent sexual abuse and sexual harassment of residents.
+The policies address each standard as guidance to staff ensuring compliance to the PREA standards and were found to exceed in the requirements of this standard.